Civil Engineering Building (H20)

 Level 5, Room CE504

-Professor in the School of Civil and Environmental Engineering
+Professor and ARC Future Fellow in the School of Civil and Environmental Engineering

-Adrian Russell is a Professor in Geotechnical Engineering in the School of Civil and Environmental Engineering at UNSW and Deputy Director of the Centre for Infrastructure and Engineering Safety (CIES).
+Adrian Russell is a Professor in Geotechnical Engineering and an Australian Research Council Future Fellow in the School of Civil and Environmental Engineering at UNSW.

 A natural teacher, Russell brings innovation into the classroom with a more creative approach to teaching engineering design.
 Encouraging students to reach beyond the standard texts for an answer and utilise new technologies while maintaining an understanding of basic concepts is key to developing a more innovative approach to problem solving.
 Russell’s love of teaching extends outside the university classroom.
 He also delivers the travelling workshop 'Unsaturated soil mechanics for practicing engineers' to industry professionals on behalf of the Australian Geomechanics Society.